WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A

 \subsubsection{Domains audited: Overview}

 In the previous sections, we mentioned that \textit{search} was the domain that audits in the most "popular" categories of distortion and discrimination most commonly focused on.
-Hence, it is not surprising it is the most examined domain in the reviewed studies in general: 62 out of 128 papers audited search domain.
-Importantly, while most often this meant auditing web search engines, some studies that analyzed search functionalities on other platforms - e.g., on YouTube \cite{lutz_examining_2021}, - were also categorized as focusing on search, following \cite{bandy_problematic_2021}.
-The second most commonly analyzed domain was recommendation with 39 studies, followed by ad delivery (20), generative AI (13), e-commerce (10), user categorization (2) and 1 each for spam, translation, and monetization.
+Hence, it is not surprising it is the most examined domain in the reviewed studies in general: 78 out of 176 reviewed papers audited search domain.
+Importantly, while most often this meant auditing web search engines, some studies that analyzed search functionalities on other platforms - e.g., on YouTube \cite{lutz_examining_2021}, - were also categorized as focusing on search.
+The second most commonly analyzed domain was recommendation with 55 studies, followed by ad delivery (20), generative AI (13), e-commerce (10), user categorization (2) and 1 each for spam, translation, and monetization.

 In Figure \ref{fig:domains}, we also show how the number of audits focusing on different domains developed over time.
 In the early years of algorithm auditing, the few audits published between 2012 and 2016 focused on e-commerce, ad delivery, and search, with no major skew in the number of audits between these categories.
 In 2017, first recommendation-focused audits were published, and since 2017 search and recommendation have started to become the most commonly audited domains in the field.
 At the same time, since 2023 audits focused on generative AI have started to appear, and are becoming increasingly common \footnote{It is likely that generative AI tools are, in fact, audited even more often, but the terminology used in the evaluations of these tools differs from that common for the algorithm auditing domain, and hence, not all such evaluations were retrieved by us using an algorithm auditing-focused search query.}.